JuanPastenCastillo/node/readme.md

 ## NOW
-- MCV Architecture and Deploy of API Rest
+- MVC Architecture and Deploy of API Rest